GOOMBA-ME-106/GOOMBA-DRIVE/README.md

 # GOOMBA-DRIVE
-Main program to drive the goomba (two wheeled vehicle meant to automatically map the floor plan of a room)
+Main program to drive the goomba (two wheeled vehicle meant to automatically map the floor plan of a room).

 ## Sensors
-Consists of 3 sonar sensors to the front and sides along with an IR sensor to sense cliffs.
+Consists of 3 sonar sensors to the front and sides along with an IR proximity sensor to sense cliffs.
-A magentomneter is also used to...?
+A magentomneter is also used to verify angle of the goomba.

+## Devices
+- nRF52840 Bluefruit Sense utilizes the goomba_driving,py file to drive retain data from sensors and control the motors.
+- raspberry pi periodically receives the data by UART and handles the GUI.
+- Mobile device with Bluefruit Connect app to remotely interact with the nRF.

 ## Outputs
 There are two DC brushed motors to control the two wheels.
 They are driven by two (half?)
 H-bridges.